 Through the Office of Indigenous Student Success (OISS), students can access mentoring, peer support, resources on and off campus, and cultural events and activities.

-The Office of Native American Initiatives (ONAI) manages five programs that strive to support NAU’s goal to become the leading university serving Native Americans: Native American Cultural Center, Institute for Native-serving Educators, Tribal Leadership Initiative, Institute for Tribal Environmental Professionals, and the Development program.
+The Office of Native American and Indigenous Advancement (ONAIA) manages five programs that strive to support NAU’s goal to become the leading university serving Native Americans: Center for Native American and Indigenous Futures (CNAIF), Institute for Native-serving Educators, Tribal Leadership Initiative, Institute for Tribal Environmental Professionals, and the Development program.

 OISS—Indige-Bridge to Success Program